Kelo v. City of New London: Congressional reaction

-Similar bills have subsequently been put forth in the House of Representatives by Congressman Dennis Rehberg (R-Mont.), Tom DeLay (R-Tex.), and John Conyers (D-Mich.) with James Sensenbrenner (R-Wisc.).
+Similar bills have subsequently been put forth in the House of Representatives by Congressman Denny Rehberg (R-Mont.), Tom DeLay (R-Tex.), and John Conyers (D-Mich.) with James Sensenbrenner (R-Wisc.).
 As some small-scale eminent domain condemnations (including notably those in the Kelo case) can be local in both decision and funding, it is unclear how much of an effect the bill would have if it passed into law.
 This bill has been reintroduced several times.

 Annual appropriations Acts since 2006 have included a general provision stating that federal financial assistance under those appropriations shall not be used to support any Federal, state, or local project that seeks to use the power of eminent domain, unless eminent domain is used only for public use.
 The appropriations provision further clarifies that a "public use" may shall not be construed to include economic development that primarily benefits private entities.

 Scholarly reaction

 In 2008, land use Professor Daniel R. Mandelker argued that the public backlash against Kelo is rooted in the historical deficiencies of urban renewal legislation.
 In particular, the article cited the failure to incorporate land use planning and a precise definition of blight in urban renewal legislation as problematic.
 In 2009, Professor Edward J. Lopez of San Jose State University studied passed laws and found that states with more economic freedom, greater value of new housing construction, and less racial and income inequality were more likely to have enacted stronger restrictions sooner.

 Severe criticism of the Kelo decision came from Professor Gideon Kanner of the Loyola Law School, Los Angeles.
 Kanner wrote, "The principal failing of the Kelo decision is that it misreads the case law on which it purports to rely as a seminal precedent, and by its holding frustrates the usual mode of constitutional analysis."
 He likened the language in the majority's decision ("'public' means 'private' and 'use' means 'purpose,' or 'prognosticated municipal prosperity'") to the abuse of language in George Orwell's Nineteen Eighty-Four.